me-js-bro/hyprconf-install/README.md

 ## [ NOTE ]

-This is a rolling release config.
+The dotfile used in this script is a rolling release config.
 I fix issues and add features very often.
-Just to update in with the latest commits, you have to use a `SUPER Shift U`.
-It will update to the latest [hyprconf](https://github.com/shell-ninja/hyprconf).
+Just to update in the latest commits, you have to use `SUPER Shift U` keybind.
+It will update to the latest [hyprconf](https://github.com/shell-ninja/hyprconf) configuration and restore the cache.

 ## Screenshots